Topical gels: Method of Action

 Drugs administered through topical application can act locally or systemically.
 However, the drug molecules must first be retained in and penetrate the surface layer of the skin.

 Absorption of the drug through the skin surface is a passive process of diffusion.
 Skin penetration of the drug can take place by passive diffusion directly through the epidermis (via transcellular or intercellular routes), or absorption through shunt routes (diffusion through hair follicles and sweat glands).
 Initially, drug absorption may take place via the transfolliar route.
 After the drug reaches a steady state, transepidermal absorption may replace transfolliar absorption as the main pathway for absorption.

 Drug absorption through the skin varies depending on the concentration gradient between the surface of the skin and the body, with a higher rate of absorption resulting from a greater concentration gradient.
 The rate of drug absorption can be maintained at a constant level by ensuring that the drug concentration at the surface of the skin remains consistently and substantially greater than that in the body.

 The rate of penetration of the drug across the skin barrier depends on the physiological factors, physicochemical properties of the drug, and gel characteristics.
 Physiological factors include skin properties, size of application area, frequency and force of application.
-Physicochemical properties of the drug include drug solubility, attraction to the skin and metabolism.
+Physicochemical properties of the drug include drug solubility, affinity for the skin, and metabolism.
 Gel characteristics include stability, thermodynamic activity, and occlusive properties.

 Following penetration through the skin barrier, the drug may permeate through deeper skin tissues and reach the blood capillaries in the dermis.
 It may then proceed to enter the systemic circulation for systemic effect.